 Scholarly Commons Citation

 Cohen, Stephen B., "Conditioning U.S. Security Assistance on Human Rights Practices" (1982).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1592.
+1592.